🛡️ Microsoft Entra ID Device Code Authentication Flow is not restricted🟢⚪

 Description

-Conditional Access Policies can be used to prevent the Device code authentication flow.
-Device code flow should be permitted only for users that regularly perform duties that explicitly require the use of Device Code to authenticate, such as utilizing Azure with PowerShell.
+Conditional Access Policies can be used to prevent the device code authentication flow.
+Device code flow should be permitted only for users who regularly perform duties that explicitly require the use of device code to authenticate, such as using Azure with PowerShell.

 Rationale